SoerenWenck/Capstone/README.md

 Business Questions: How do different national dietary patterns across income levels and cultures relate to health outcomes such as obesity, diabetes, cancer, and life expectancy?

+___Modul 1 – Ernährung vs. Krankheit___
+Do higher intakes of sugar, meat, or processed food correlate with higher obesity, diabetes, and cancer rates?